Third-Party Cookies: When Are They Gone and What Is Next?

 Supermarkets and CPG brands who have relied on browser cookies for years are preparing for major changes as Google plans a phase-out of cookie use for 2023.
 Fortunately, the solution is even sweeter.

-Third-party cookies were the delicious source of revenue that supported most websites for years.
+Third-party cookies were the delicious source of personal data that supported most websites for years.
 Yet, the unrestricted use and resale of advertising data has left a bad taste in consumers’ mouths, prompting a new diet that will no longer consist of such decadence.

-In order to keep up with big-name brands like Amazon and Walmart, brick and mortar retailers will need to clean their kitchen of old habits and polish their multi-channel strategies to remain competitive.
+In order to keep up with eCommerce giants, brick and mortar retailers will need to clean their kitchen of old habits and polish their multi-channel strategies to remain competitive.

 New regulations have targeted the use of third-party cookies, prompting Firefox and Safari to snap the lid shut on the cookie jar.
 Google Chrome — which accounts for some 62.8% of web browsing experiences — has likewise committed to a cookie phase-out.
 Scheduled for late 2023, this will likely sweep the final crumbs of third-party cookies into the rubbish bins of history.